massoncheg/forgejo-docs/docs/admin/actions.md

 manually trigger the `Cleanup actions expired logs and artifacts` task instead of waiting for the scheduled task to happen.

-## Forgejo runner
+## Forgejo Runner

-The `Forgejo runner` is a daemon that fetches workflows to run from a Forgejo instance, executes them, sends back with the logs and ultimately reports its success or failure.
+The `Forgejo Runner` is a daemon that fetches workflows to run from a Forgejo instance and executes them.
+It sends back the output from the workflows, as well as the final result of the run.

 Installation and setup instructions can be found in the [Forgejo Runner installation guide](../runner-installation/).